leniwiegert/tVNS_neuromaps/final_code/ReadMe.txt

 	- Individual Level: Same as on group level
 	- Heatmap plotting on individual level for each receptor group

+3.5 Subnetwork Analysis (subnetworks_parc_cortical.py) (D)
+	- Load and prep data as previously shown
+	- Parcellation on cortical and subcortical level
+	- ROI-based comparison of the spatial correlations of parcellated cortical maps of tVNS-induced changes to the same data as parcellated subcortical maps on ROI-basis (group level)
+	- Analysis based on the 7 subnetworks included in the Schaefer Atlas (Yeo 2011)

-3.5 Comparison of Cortical and Subcortical Correlations (sc_groupind_parc_cort_subcort.py)
+3.6 Comparison of Cortical and Subcortical Results (sc_groupind_parc_cort_subcort.py) (E)
 	- Download Melbourne Subcortical Brain Atlas (Ye Tian): https://www.nitrc.org/frs/download.php/13364/Tian2020MSA_v1.4.zip
-	- Define your atlas_directory (line 217)
+	- Define your atlas_directory (line 221)
 	- Load and prep data as previously shown
 	- Cortical data (group + individual):
-		- Transformation and parcellation of cortical images with Schaefer (load data instead and remove parcellation part)
+		- Transformation and parcellation of cortical images with Schaefer2018
 		- Calculation of the spatial correlations with 11 PET receptor maps
 	- Subcortical images (group + individual):
-		- Parcellation of subcortical images with Tian (Melbourne Subcortical Brain Atlas)
+		- Parcellation of subcortical images with Tian2020 (Melbourne Subcortical Brain Atlas)
 		- Calculation of the spatial correlations with 11 PET receptor maps
-	- Plotting for comparison of cortical and subcortical data 3.6 Subnetwork Analysis (subnetworks_parc_cortical.py)
+	- Plotting for comparison of cortical and subcortical data on group and individual level
-	- Comparison of the spatial correlations of parcellated cortical maps of tVNS-induced changes to the same data as parcellated subcortical maps
-	- Analysis based on the 7 subnetworks included in the Schaefer Atlas (Yeo 2011)

  -----------------------------------------------------------------------------------